jomaway/typst-teacher-templates/ttt-utils/README.md

 # ttt-utils

-`ttt-utils` is the core package of the [typst-teacher-tools-collection](https://github.com/jomaway/typst-teacher-templates).
+`ttt-utils` is the core package of the [typst-teacher-tools collection](https://github.com/jomaway/typst-teacher-templates).

 ## Modules
 It contains several modules: